SamuelHao/Quadris/README.md

 If on windows, Xming in conjunction with WSL is an alternative.
 Simply install [Xming](http://www.straightrunning.com/XmingNotes/) and [Xming-fonts](http://www.straightrunning.com/XmingNotes/)

-Nagivate to the src directory, type "make" in your terminal to compile.
+Nagivate to the src directory, type "make" in your terminal to compile the program.
-Then "./quadris" to run the program.
+Then "./quadris" to run the game.